 Grandiose plans for extension as a fully fledged theatre with foyer, exhibition space, storage etc were not fulfilled.
 However, the association has devoted hours of work and thousands of dollars raised from theatrical productions, especially the annual Festival Follies, exhibitions and sales to undertake major refurbishment and purchase of equipment.
 Renovations began in 1991 and include, re-stumping, re-plastering and lining, insulation, internal and external painting and electrical work, installation of ducted heating, purchase of a new piano and lighting equipment.
 This involved a huge investment of money and countless working bees and fund raising concerts by members.
 The renovations have continued into the 21st century with the purchase of a new sound board, new tables, new chairs, new stage curtain, refurbishment of the committee room with cupboards, benches and flooring, installation of air conditioning, re-roofing and external painting and the creation of a garden with ramp access depicting the activities of the association through mosaics and dedicated to the memory of an outstanding volunteer.

 More additions and improvements include the sealing of the rear car park, a professional building check for asbestos and some resulting modifications, purchase of additional theatre lighting, digital equipment and a motorised screen as well replacement of the rear stage doors and improved access in general.
 The cost of this work has been raised and reduced by the efforts of association members, but WMIAA Inc also wishes to acknowledge financial assistance from Manningham Council, Nillumbik Council, the state Community Fund and the Warrandyte Branch of the Bendigo Bank.
 In 2009, the association was the recipient of a major grant of $50,000 from the Bendigo Bank (Community Enterprise Foundation) towards a major project to upgrade the foyer and toilets and install rainwater collection, with a further $12,500 in 2010 towards the completion of the project.
-At the time of writing (4/7/2011) this work is still in progress and has included the installation of a toilet in the pottery.
-The fund raising barometer on the hall front indicates that we still need to generate $5,000.
-However, the Hall has never looked better, either from the front, or from the rear, where a deck and improved access to the committee room have also been added.
+This work was completed, and now additional improvements are made each year, such as the installation of a toilet in the pottery studio, improved theatre lighting and digital sound and light equipment, a rear deck and termite prevention work.
+The Hall has never looked better, either inside or outside, or from the front or back.

 A collection of photos of the hall (and documents related to it) over the years can be found by clicking the images below: